 The ownership of the asset remains with the lessor.
-The lessor has complete control over the make and class of asset purchased, negotiations with vendor and maintenance of the asset.
+The lessor has complete control over the make and class of asset purchased, negotiations with the vendor, and maintenance of the asset.
 An asset may remain completely in the custody of the lessee during the life of the asset.
-However, the lessee only acts in the capacity of a bailee never gaining any ownership or control over the asset.
+However, the lessee only acts in the capacity of a bailee, never gaining any ownership or control over the asset.

 The borrower is the owner of the asset from the very inception of the financing arrangement.
-The bank/financial institution merely acts as a third party in making available funds for the purchase of the asset.
-However, in most cases, the asset acquired through a financing arrangement acts a collateral in case the borrower defaults.
-In such cases, the bank forfeits such property and the borrower must forgo his ownership.
+The bank/financial institution merely acts as a third party in making available funds to purchase the asset.
+However, in most cases, the asset acquired through a financing arrangement acts as collateral if the borrower defaults.
+The bank forfeits such property in such cases, and the borrower must forgo his ownership.

-The consideration for a lease are the installments payable as per the lease schedule predetermined at the inception of the contract.
+The consideration for a lease is the installments payable as per the lease schedule predetermined at the inception of the contract.
 The composition of the lease payments differs in the cases of an operating lease and a finance lease.
 In the former, the lease rentals consist solely of the hiring charges.
-In the latter, the rentals are broken down into the principal component (covers the asset value) and the interest component.
+In the latter, the rentals are broken down into the principal component (which covers the asset value) and the interest component.

 Identifying the owner party is a simple way of identifying the risk-bearing entity.
 In an uncomplicated world, wherever the ownership is, the risk follows.
 However, the ever-evolving money market has reduced the validity of this rule.

-In a financing arrangement, the lending institution is without an exception exposed to credit risk, insolvency risk and a hoard of other uncertainties.
-However, when it comes to the asset, its responsibility will solely be with the borrower.
+In a financing arrangement, the lending institution is, without exception, exposed to credit risk, insolvency risk, and a hoard of other uncertainties.
+However, its responsibility will solely be with the borrower when it comes to the asset.
 For example, a car bought on a mortgage runs into an accident.
 The responsibility for its repairs will be on the car owner and not the bank.
-The borrower must, therefore, undertake insurance plans suitable for the nature of the asset.
+Therefore, the borrower must undertake insurance plans suitable for the nature of the asset.

 Warranty and Upgrades

-As we already know it by now, the borrower acquires an undisputed title to the asset with the payment of the last installment.
+As we already know by now, the borrower acquires an undisputed title to the asset with the payment of the last installment.
 Until he decides to dispose of the asset, it shall remain with the borrower.
 Also, he shall quickly run out of the warranty period within the first few years.
-The continuous repairs and maintenance expense shall be his responsibility in the years to come which often burn a deep hole in the pocket.
+The continuous repairs and maintenance expense shall be his responsibility in the years to come, often burning a deep hole in his pocket.
 Also, if he wishes to upgrade from the existing asset, the asset owner will have to go through the hassles of re-selling the asset and perhaps again obtaining a fresh financing arrangement.